 - Much lower calcium and higher phytate dietary intakes

 - Increased movement of darker skinned individuals to more temperate climates.
-Darker skin requires higher exposure to sun to build same amount of vitamin D
+Darker skin requires higher exposure to the sun to build the same amount of vitamin D

 Rickets is most often seen, at periods of peak growth, in particular in the first 2 years of life but also during the adolescent growth spurt.

 Nutritional deficiency of vitamin D from sunlight, diet, or both, is the most common cause of rickets.
 However, genetic or acquired disorders of the gut, liver, kidney, and metabolism can present with rickets.
 In rare cases, abnormalities that mainly affect phosphate metabolism or bone-tissue mineralization might be the cause.